HotoRas/misskey-rs/docs/about.md

 ### Typescript allows types be Function template but not for Rust
 This comes into issue on API creation.
 Check https://github.com/HotoRas/misskey.rs/issues/1 for details.

+### Never type (`type !`) is experimental on Rust since 2018 until today
+This limits this code to be only-on-Nightly.
+This can be changed if every issue is fixed up and it being promoted to Beta.